Tutorial Overview

 What is a Genesis Block?

-The Genesis Block is the very first block in a blockchain network.
-It serves as the foundation for all subsequent blocks.
+The genesis block is the first block in a blockchain network.
+It acts as the foundation for all later blocks and defines the starting rules of the private network.

 Genesis Block Parameters Explained

-Protects against replay attacks by ensuring transactions are unique to this network.
+Protects against replay attacks by making transactions unique to this network.

 Creating the Genesis Block